dpellow/dpellow.github.io/_pages/about.md

 I am a [Schmidt AI in Science postdoctoral fellow](https://schmidtfellows.utoronto.ca/) at the University of Toronto interested in using machine learning to improve the delivery of healthcare.
 I am part of the [Transplant AI Initiative](https://www.uhn.ca/Transplant/Research/AI-transplant) at the University Health Network, working on improving outcomes for liver transplant patients.

 Before joining the Schmidt program, I was funded by a Vector Institute for AI fellowship and I am a research affiliate of [UHN](https://www.uhn.ca/).

+Prior to my current position I spent time as a postdoc in the [Segal Lab](https://www.weizmann.ac.il/math/segal/) at the Weizmann Institute of Science using machine learning to identify biomarkers for disease.
+My PhD is from Tel Aviv University, supervised by [Ron Shamir](https://acgt.cs.tau.ac.il/).